raspberrypilearning/sleep-tracker/en/step_5.md

 From the <code style="background-color: #D400D4">on button A+B</code> block, drag out the <code style="background-color: #00AA00">repeat</code> block.

-Place it inside your new `zZ` function block.
+Place it inside your new `function zZ` block.

 --- /task ---